header

 The EIC Accelerator is a funding programme under Horizon Europe that offers support to start-ups and SMEs that:

-•have a innovative, game changing product, service or business model that could create new markets or disrupt existing ones in Europe and even worldwide,
+•have a innovative, game changing product, service or business model that could create new markets or disrupt existing ones in Europe and even worldwide.

-•have the ambition and commitment to scale up,
+•have the ambition and commitment to scale up.

-•are looking for substantial funding, but the risks involved are too high for private investors alone to invest
+•are looking for substantial funding, but the risks involved are too high for private investors alone to invest.

 Budget: Grant component below EUR 2.5M for innovation activities (starting at TRL 5 or 6 aiming at achieving higher TRLs).
 Investment component of EUR 0.5 up to 15 million for scaling up and other activities.